Mark W. Bidwell, Atttorney and CPA, Inactive

 Mark

-The problem.
-In a divorce ownership of real property of the marriage is awarded to one spouse.
-The spouse awarded the real property needs to obtain sole ownership to sell, refinance or borrow on the property.
-If title remains in joint tenancy the ex-spouse will automatically inherit the house on the death of the other spouse.
+In divorce or dissolution of marriage real property is awarded to one spouse.
+The spouse awarded real property must be the sole owner of record to sell, refinance or borrow on the property.

 What we do